-The effective dates must begin on July 1, 2017 and be effective through not later than June 30, 2020
+The effective dates for this current agreement began on July 1, 2023 and is effective through not later than June 30, 2026.

 2. Identification of all ARIZONA@WORK Job Center partners, Chief Executive Official(s), and the Local Workforce Development Board (LWDB) participating in the IFA: